santiagoalonso/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Santiago Alonso-Díaz is assistant professor at the Economics Department of Universidad Javeriana, Bogotá, Colombia.
 His research interests include math cognition, bayesian cognition, and behavioral economics.
-He leads the semillero of Behavioral Economics, which develops undergraduate students' interests in cognitive and decision making.
+He leads the semillero of Behavioral Economics, which develops undergraduate students' interests in cognition and decision making.